react-component-enhance/slider/README.md

 ## License

-`rc-slider` is released under the MIT license.
+`rce-slider` is released under the MIT license.